thameem-abbas/auto-tuning-vllm/docs/ray_cluster_setup.md

 Ray **does NOT automatically install dependencies** on worker nodes.
 Each node in your Ray cluster must have the same Python environment with `auto-tune-vllm` installed.

+**New**: auto-tune-vllm now supports configuring Python environments for Ray workers!
+This solves the common issue where Ray workers use different Python installations than the head node.

 ## Prerequisites

 ### Hardware Requirements